kal997/ai-travel-itinerary-generator-backend/README.md

 ### Current Limitations

-1. **No Caching**: Generated itineraries are not cached, leading to API calls for identical requests
+1. **No Caching**: Generated itineraries are not cached, leading to repeated API calls for identical requests
-2. **Basic Error Handling**: Gemini API errors could be more gracefully handled
-3. **Limited Validation**: Minimal validation on destination names
-4. **No Pagination**: Itinerary list endpoint returns all records
+2. **No Search/Filter**: Itinerary list lacks search and filtering capabilities

-### Known Issues
-- None
+4. **Single Language**: Currently only supports English responses from Gemini

 ### Planned Improvements

 - [ ] Implement Redis caching for generated itineraries
-- [ ] Add pagination to list endpoints
+- [ ] Add search and filtering to itinerary list
-- [ ] Support for collaborative itineraries
-- [ ] Export itineraries to various formats (PDF, iCal)
-- [ ] Multi-language support
-- [ ] Real-time itinerary sharing
-- [ ] Integration with booking APIs
 - [ ] Budget estimation features
+- [ ] Trip photo uploads and gallery

 ## 🤝 Contributing